pantheon-systems/documentation/source/content/guides/decoupled/drupal-frontend-starters/01-introduction.md

 ## Why Use The Next.js Drupal Starter?

-The `next-drupal-starter` is designed as a starting point to for a Next.js site that consumes data from a Drupal backend - specifically a Drupal backend configured with the [`pantheon_decoupled` module](https://www.drupal.org/project/pantheon_decoupled) installed.
+The `next-drupal-starter` is designed as a starting point to for a Next.js site that consumes data from a Drupal backend configured with the [`pantheon_decoupled` module](https://www.drupal.org/project/pantheon_decoupled) installed.

-The starter has a dependency on the `@pantheon-systems/drupal-kit`, which includes some helpers that maximize any available features of the Drupal backend.
+The starter has a dependency on the `@pantheon-systems/drupal-kit`.
+The starter kit includes helpers that maximize available Drupal backend features.

 ## More Resources